-If we do not elect hedge accounting treatment, changes in the fair value of derivative instruments, which consist of net accrued periodic derivative cash settlements and derivative forward value amounts, are recognized in our consolidated statements of income under derivative gains (losses).
+If we do not elect hedge accounting treatment, changes in the fair value of derivative instruments, which consist of net accrued periodic derivative cash settlements and derivative forward value amounts, are recognized in our condensed consolidated statements of operations under derivative gains (losses).
 If we elect hedge accounting treatment for derivatives, we formally document, designate and assess the effectiveness of the hedge relationship.
 Changes in the fair value of derivatives designated as qualifying fair value hedges are recorded in earnings together with offsetting changes in the fair value of the hedged item and any related ineffectiveness.
 Changes in the fair value of derivatives designated as qualifying cash flow hedges are recorded as a component of OCI, to the extent that the hedge relationships are effective, and reclassified AOCI to earnings using the effective interest method over the term of the forecasted transaction.
-Any ineffectiveness in the hedging relationship is recognized as a component of derivative gains (losses) in our consolidated statement of income.
+Any ineffectiveness in the hedging relationship is recognized as a component of derivative gains (losses) in our condensed consolidated statements of operations.

-We generally do not designate interest rate swaps, which currently represent all of our outstanding derivatives, for hedge accounting.
-Accordingly, changes in the fair value of interest rate swaps are reported in our consolidated statements of income under derivative gains (losses).
+We generally do not designate interest rate swaps, which represented all of our outstanding derivatives as of February 28, 2019, for hedge accounting.
+Accordingly, changes in the fair value of interest rate swaps are reported in our condensed consolidated statements of operations under derivative gains (losses).
 Net periodic cash settlements related to interest rate swaps are classified as an operating activity in our consolidated statements of cash flows.